-In this article I'll share my analysis of the Longfellow Zero-Knowledge implementation of IETF's draft-google-cfrg-libzk-00 based on the paper titled "Anonymous credentials from ECDSA" by Matteo Frigo and Abhi Shelat.
+In this article, I'll share my analysis of the Longfellow Zero-Knowledge implementation of IETF's draft-google-cfrg-libzk-00 based on the paper titled "Anonymous credentials from ECDSA" by Matteo Frigo and Abhi Shelat.

-People sometimes refer to this technology as the "google-zk" especially following Google's PR about the adoption of this algorithm for privacy-preserving age verifications online based on government-issued digital IDs saved and presented using the Google Wallet.
+People sometimes refer to this technology as the "Google-zk" especially following Google's PR about the adoption of this algorithm for privacy-preserving age verifications online based on government-issued digital IDs saved and presented using the Google Wallet.

 The implementation has finally been named "longfellow-zk" by its authors, and I'll keep referring to it this way from now on.
+I'm grateful for the early access I was granted to the C++ code implementation, which is openly licensed as Apache/MIT throughout its code, and will soon be publicly available on Google's GitHub account.

 Scientific summary

-The cryptographic methods are combined to create two zero-knowledge circuits that can operate in tandem to verify both ECDSA (P256) signatures and SHA-256 hash identifiers found in a signed mdoc/mDL verifiable credentials.
+The cryptographic methods are combined to create two zero-knowledge circuits that can operate in tandem to verify both ECDSA (P-256) signatures and SHA-256 hash identifiers found in a signed mdoc/mDL verifiable credentials.

 Functional summary